Maine State Excise Taxes 2016 - Fuel, Cigarette, and Alcohol Taxes

 Maine collects general excise taxes on the sale of motor fuel (gasoline and diesel), cigarettes (per pack), and cell phone service plans.
 Other general taxes, similar to excise taxes, may be collected on other items including tanning salons, gas guzzlers, firearms, transportation tickets, vehicle sales, and more.

-The Maine excise tax on cigarettes is $2.00 per 20 cigarettes, one of the highest cigarettes taxes in the country.
-Maine's excise tax on cigarettes is ranked #10 out of the 50 states.
+The Maine excise tax on cigarettes is $2.00 per 20 cigarettes, higher then 78% of the other 50 states.
+Maine's excise tax on cigarettes is ranked #11 out of the 50 states.
 The Maine cigarette tax of $2.00 is applied to every 20 cigarettes sold (the size of an average pack of cigarettes).
 If a pack contains more then 20 cigarettes, a higher excise tax will be collected.

 Maine Cellphone Tax40th highest cellphone tax